LazyBun/owasp-top10-security/PITCHME.md

 ## How do I fight it?

-- A repeatable hardening process that makes it fast and easy to deploy another environment that is properly locked down |
+- Create repeatable process for deploying locked down environment |
-- Dev, QA and prod environments should be configured identically (With different credentials obviously) |
+- Dev, QA and prod environments should be configured identically |
 - Remove unused dependencies and frameworks |
 - Update as fast as possible (See Number 9) |
-- Automated verification process |
+- Automated configuration verification process |

+Note:
+Ad2 - (With different credentials obviously)

 ---